-This role provides all our pupils with a point of contact that is available before school, at break and lunchtime and after school to help with problems such as lost property, lockers, attendance issues, rewards cashing in, and administration such as trip letters etc. This ensures that there is always someone available and if the Student Support Officer cannot deal with the problem she will know who can, and pass it on immediately.
+This role provides all our pupils with a point of contact that is available before school, at break and lunchtime and after school to help with problems such as lost property, lockers, attendance issues, and wider administration support.
+This ensures that there is always someone available and if the Pupil Hub Manager cannot deal with the problem, she will know who can, and pass it on immediately.